Passengers awaiting disrupted flights

 Addressing Implementation Concerns

-System Integration: Integrating new disruption management solutions with existing airline systems is crucial for seamless data flow and efficient operations.
+System Integration: Integrating new flight disruption management solutions with existing airline systems is crucial for seamless data flow and efficient operations.
 This includes integration with:

 • Passenger Service Systems (PSS)